yancyribbens/yancylol/_posts/2022-10-22-primitive-roots-matter.markdown

     shared key: (703 ^ 523) % 941 = 839
 ```

 Pretty cool, we now arrive at the same shared secret while using or different secret keys which are not revealed.
+All made possible by using `g` `631` which is a primitive root of `p` `941`.